An overflowing inbox. Distracting notifications all day long. The urgent burying the important.

 It’s that simple.

-For most emails, you need time to think.
+For some emails, you need time to think.
 Or you’re waiting on a colleague.
 Perhaps you’re trying to close a deal.
 Maybe you want to deal with it later.

-- Will you need more time to reply to this email — either because you need to follow up on a different day, type a detailed response, or find files to attach?
+- Do you need time to respond because you need to follow up on a different day, type a detailed reply, or find files to attach?

 - Does it contain information you may need to refer back to later?

-If the answer to either question is yes: file this email in a separate folder, label it, or snooze it so you can return to it later.
+If the answer to either question is YES: file, label, or snooze the email.
+Return to it later.

-We recommend snoozing emails instead.
-This alone will easily save you ~1 hour each week:
+Snoozing emails will save you ~1 hour each week:

-To snooze an email, just hit H. Enter a time — say next week — and you’ll be reminded then.
+To snooze an email, hit H. Enter a time — say next week — Superhuman will remind you then!

-Can't deal with an email on your phone?
-Tap “on desktop”, and we'll remind you when you open Superhuman on your desktop.
+Can't handle an email on your phone?
+Tap on desktop, and we'll remind you when you open Superhuman on your desktop.

 Gmail and Outlook both offer a “Snooze” feature.
-On Gmail, click on the 🕔 icon:
+On Gmail, click on the snooze icon:

 Use Outlook?
-Head to your inbox.
-Select an email and click on snooze.
+Double-click on an email and click on snooze.
 Pick a time and date:

-NOTE: Outlook Desktop doesn’t have a snooze feature yet.
-You can only snooze emails on Web or Mobile.
-Looking to switch?
+Sidenote: Outlook Desktop doesn’t have a snooze feature yet.
+You can only snooze emails on the Web or Mobile.
+Are you looking for a switch?
 Here are 8 Outlook alternatives.

-For every remaining email in your inbox, take one of the following actions:
+For any remaining email in your inbox, take one of the following actions:

 For emails that need a reply, ask yourself: